-- Fruit Pizza: For this snack, get a whole wheat tortilla and spread cream cheese spread (or Nutella!) over it.
-Add sliced banana, strawberries, blueberries, and kiwi as toppings for an easy, fun way to sneak in a fruit serving your kids will be happy to eat!
+- Fruit Pizza: For this snack, first get a whole wheat tortilla and spread cream cheese spread (or Nutella!) over it.
+Then add sliced banana, strawberries, blueberries, and kiwi as toppings for an easy, fun way to sneak in a fruit serving your kids will be happy to eat!
+Finally enjoy!

 - Peanut Butter and Jelly on a Stick: For this snack, you’ll need some grapes, bananas, skewers, and 2 peanut butter and jelly sandwiches.
-Cut the sandwiches into 6 pieces.
+First, cut the sandwiches into 6 pieces.
 On each skewer, stagger 3 pb&j pieces with grapes and banana slices.
-Fun, healthy snack on the go!
+Lastly, enjoy!
+Definitely a fun, healthy snack on the go!

-- Crunchy Apple Boat: All you need for this treat is half an apple (remove the core), some nut butter (or Nutella or honey or whatever you want to use) spread over the inside of the apple, some crispy rice cereal sprinkled over the spread, a thick slice of cheese cut into a triangle (for the boat’s sail) and attached to the apple with a toothpick.
-Easy, healthy, and cute!
+- Crunchy Apple Boat: Surprisingly, all you need for this treat is half an apple (remove the core), some nut butter (or Nutella or honey or whatever you want to use).
+Start by spreading the nut butter over the inside of the apple, some crispy rice cereal sprinkled over the spread, a thick slice of cheese cut into a triangle (for the boat’s sail) and attached to the apple with a toothpick.
+Then eat!
+Indeed an easy, healthy, and cute treat!

-- Tropical Salad Waffle Cone: If you have a child who is reluctant to break out of their “picky eater” box and try new things, this recipe may help them branch out a bit!
-Coat the inside of a waffle cone with some vanilla or coconut greek yogurt, then add diced mango, pineapple, kiwi, banana, peaches, guava, or any combination of those.
-Enjoy!
+- Tropical Salad Waffle Cone: Indeed, if you have a child who is reluctant to break out of their “picky eater” box and try new things, this recipe may help them branch out a bit!
+First, coat the inside of a waffle cone with some vanilla or coconut greek yogurt, then add diced mango, pineapple, kiwi, banana, peaches, guava, or any combination of those.
+Lastly, enjoy!